The Door Was There

 Personal essays, letters, and fragments on love, grief, memory, and ordinary life.

-The Door Was There, Afraid of the Dark, Lost Into Silence, A Grave Mistake, Some Lives Sound Made Up, What My Brother Took With Him, Forced Introspection, Nadir, To the Boy Who Learned to Be Strong Too Early, Could It Really Be You?
+The Door Was There, Afraid of the Dark, Lost Into Silence, A Grave Mistake, Some Lives Sound Made Up, What My Brother Took With Him, Forced Introspection, Nadir, To the Boy Who Learned to Be Strong Too Early, Could It Really Be You?, The Boy Wanted to Camp, Lost but Found, My Traits, My Everything, Building, Not Rebuilding, Still Looking for You, How I Get It on Paper: Symbiotic Disposition Therapy, Across the Universe, With Both Feet on the Ground

 A blunt personal essay about suicide as a thought, abandonment, the damage of pushing love away, and alcohol as the cost of not confronting older wounds.